azdabat/Incident-Response-and-Threat-Hunting-Guide/ir-playbooks/oauth-consent-abuse-playbook.md

   - Internal playbooks and SOPs
   - Threat models and risk register entries
   - Knowledge base entries so future analysts can recognise this pattern quickly.
+  - FIDO Keys should be used for all company devices.